Freudenberg Group: Since World War II

 The development of artificial materials for both footwear and automotive uses led to fabrics and, when it was noted that the company's cleaning women were using discarded scraps of the experimental fabrics for cleaning.
-Vileda (from wie Leder, 'like leather') window-cleaning cloths were first marketed in 1948; the name had originally been suggested for the first nonwoven product, Viledon.In the first postwar decades, housewares became a major focus for Freudenberg, together with nonwovens for the textile industry.
+Vileda (from wie Leder, 'like leather') window-cleaning cloths were first marketed in 1948; the name had originally been suggested for the first non-woven product, Viledon.In the first postwar decades, houseware became a major focus for Freudenberg, together with non-woven for the textile industry.
 The company internationalized; it opened production facilities in other countries, beginning in 1950 with a textile plant in Lowell, Massachusetts and continuing in the 1970s and 1980s with plants in Brazil, Japan, and Hong Kong, and partnered particularly with Japanese companies, such as Nippon Oil Seal Industry Co. in 1960, leading to joint ventures in Asia.
 In 1990, it acquired the Swedish cleaning products company Wettex; in 1997 it formed a joint venture in Italy, later wholly owned, to recycle PET bottles into fabric.
 From the mid-1990s, it systematically developed markets and production facilities in Brazil, Russia, India, and China.
 It also continued to diversify, into shock absorption, filters, and starting with the acquisition in 1966 of Klüber Lubrication, chemical production.